RAIRLab/Parallel-Verifier/src/README.md

 ```

 ### Libs
-* LibParallelVerifier - The API for MPI based parallel verifier
+* LibMPIVerifier - The API for MPI based parallel verifier
 * Proof - Library containing class for representing and modifying graph based
 proofs
 * ProofIO - API for creating Proof data structures from Hyperslate and